Meet Our Amazing Staff

 Rhea has a passion for the mountains and participating in activities such as four-wheeling, motorcycling, rafting, camping, and hiking.
 She is also a dedicated Denver Broncos fan and loves attending their games.

 Rachel was born and raised in Southern California before making her way to Colorado Springs in 1992.
-Even though she is new to Community Outreach, her past experience with serving the public has made her a great addition to our team.
+Rachel’s past experience in leadership and with serving the public has made her a great addition to our team.

 When she isn’t working, Rachel enjoys spending time with her daughter, Avery, and venturing out as often as possible to see what the State of Colorado has to offer.
 She also enjoys movies, a sunny patio with friends, and her dog, Mia.